 Stream stimulating content

 Every once in awhile, we simply have to slouch.
 Have to.
 So, if we’re already going to go bad – may as well do it well.
-Instead of binging on a million candy bars, ordering pizza in and watching terrible content on the TV, order some healthy food, put your favourite TV show on and enjoy.
-You may as well decide to switch it up and go for some educational shows like documentaries on historical events, latest SF movies or high quality drama films; also, to let things go, the perfect idea is to stream opera online and enjoy the highly intellectual, beautifully crafted and gracious content that comes with every opera performance.
-Studies have shown that listening to classical music is good for our brains, so why not embrace it?
-Including opera into your relaxation routine may do wonders for your psyche.
+Instead of binging on a million candy bars, ordering pizza in and watching terrible trash on the TV (Hello reality TV, we’re talking about you!
+Studies have shown reality TV to increase anxiety and depression.), order some healthy food, put your favourite TV show on and enjoy.
+You may as well decide to switch it up and go for some educational shows like documentaries on historical events, latest movies or high quality drama films; also, to let things go, the perfect idea is to stream music online and enjoy the highly intellectual, beautifully crafted and gracious content that comes with every performance.
+Studies have shown that listening to music (especially classical) is good for our brains, so why not embrace it?
+Including music into your relaxation routine may do wonders for your psyche.

 Organise a get-together